Currently, there are 7 functions associated with the sample

 ) followed by either the nSamp

-(total number of desired samples to be added) or the threshold
+number of desired sample units to be added) or the

 #> Geometry type: POINT